AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

 * **UML (Unified Modeling Language)**: A standardized modeling language consisting of an integrated set of diagrams.
 * **XML (eXtensible Markup Language)**: A markup language defining rules for encoding documents in a format that is both human-readable and machine-readable.
 * **Tag**: A keyword or term assigned to a piece of information, making it easier to search for and locate.
+* **Candidate**: A person who applies for a job or position, often undergoing an interview process.
+* **Interview**: A formal meeting in which a candidate is evaluated for a position.
+* **Recruiter**: A person responsible for finding and hiring candidates for job positions.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**